seihou13/git_project/README.md

 # git_project
-A repo for a practicum git project
+A repo for a Practicum git project